Senior Meteorologist - Senior Professional Officer Grade C

-As the senior meteorologist you will be responsible for managing either the Antarctic Meteorological Centre at Casey or the Forecasting Office at Davis.
-You will provide forecasting support for the Australian Antarctic program (AAp) with duties ranging from aviation weather forecasting, through to marine services to local station and field party forecasts.
-You will oversight a team of forecasters working with you and liaise with the observing staff as necessary to ensure observational coverage for mission critical forecasts.
-You will interact with Australian Antarctic Division (AAD) station and aviation management staff to ensure that the forecasting outputs meet the needs of the AAp.
-You will also be the meteorologist liaison officer with regard to station management, arranging work for other staff and addressing social justice issues.
+As the senior meteorologist you will be responsible for managing the meteorological office at either Casey or Davis station.
+You will provide the Australian Antarctic and collaborating internal programs with weather forecasts and environmental intelligence for the safe and efficient running of their aviation, marine, station and remote field operations.
+You will oversight a team of forecasters and work with the observing staff as necessary to ensure observational coverage for mission critical forecasts.
+You will interact widely with various decision makers across the program to ensure that the forecasting outputs meet the needs of the Australian Antarctic program.
+You will also be the Bureau's designated liaison officer with regard to station management, arranging work for other staff and addressing social justice issues.

 What you will actually do

 - Provide aviation forecasts and briefings in support of the AAp Air Transport System (ATS).